AF Association Global AF Aware Week (AF Assoc GAFAW)

 There are so many ways to get involved with this year's #GlobalAFAwareWeek

-- Share and Display our Information: Raise awareness of the importance of Detect, Protect, Correct and Perfect at your health centre, workplace, or community group.
+- Share and Display our Information: Raise awareness of the importance of Detect, Protect, Correct and Perfect at your health center, workplace, or community group.

-- One in four people will develop AF; it affects an estimated 1.5 million people across the UK and in excess of 16 million people worldwide.
+- One in four people will develop AF; it affects an estimated 6.1 million individuals in the US and in excess of 16 million people worldwide.

 - AF can be detected cheaply and easily with a simple manual pulse check.